Do you toss and turn in bed, awaking every few hours, while your partner slumbers soundly and peacefully?

 Someone with a “night owl” variant can go to bed later but needs to get up before their body is ready to return to waking status.

-The Centers for Disease Control and Prevention (CDC) estimates that at least 50 million Americans have a sleep disorder.
+The Centers for Disease Control and Prevention (CDC) estimates that at least

 They characterize insufficient sleep as a public health problem.